dansmyers/Simulation-Fall-2019/Sprint_3/Quiz_Review.md

 Consider two bulbs that have mean exponentially-distributed lifetimes of 500 hours each.
 What is the probability that one bulb survives for more than 1000 hours and the second fails before reaching 100 hours?

+### The Basics

+Suppose you have a queue with the following parameters:

+- *U* = .50
+- *s* = 5 minutes
+- *N* = 2 customers

+Use the Utilization Law to calculate the arrival rate to the system.

+What is the average residence time of a customer in the queue?

+Answer: 20 minutes.

+### Another Unbalanced Load Problem

+(I have tried to be as precise as possible in explaining how this problem is set up).

+Suppose we have a computer system that contains two disks labeled *A* and *B*.
+Job requests come into the system and spend time moving through different processing phases before eventually existing.

+During a trip through the system, the average job request makes two non-consecutive visits to disk A and one visit to disk B.

+Disk A is the component with the highest load, so it is the *bottleneck* for the system: the maximum throughput for the entire system must be kept low enough to prevent disk A from being overloaded.

+Suppose each disk access takes an average of 10 ms. What is the maximum throughput that can be sustained by each disk?
+What does that imply about the maximum throughput of the system as a whole?

+Tip: the utilization at each disk must be less than 1.0.

+Tip-tip: remember that the visits to disk A are non-consecutive.
+Each customer passing through the larger system vists A twice, so λ<sub>A</sub> = 2λ<sub>system</sub>

+Answer: Disk throughput must be less than 100 customers / sec.
+Total system throughput must be less than 50 customers / sec.

+### Faster Disks?

+Suppose we replaced disk A in the previous problem with a higher performance disk that has an average access time of only 6 ms. What is the maximum possible system throughput under this configuration?

+Tip: use the Utilization Law to calculate the improved max throughput at disk A.

+Answer: about 83 customers / sec.

+### Balanced Loads?

+Suppose we keep the original disks with 10 ms service times, but re-design the system so that each customer makes 1.5 vists to A on average and another 1.5 vists to B on average.

+What is the impact of this change on the maximum possible system throughput?

+Answer: about 66 customers / sec.

 ### Lumos, Pt.
 III: Deluminator

 To save money, I like to buy discount lightbulubs from Crazy Pavel's House of Illumination.
 Pavel's bulbs are terrible and burn out